-Policy HB 6: Boundaries (Aims A, C, D, E)
+Policy HB 5: Boundaries (Aims A, C, D, E)

-2.5.33.
-Applications for development should consider green rather than hard boundaries, ideally of mixed species native hedging.
-If hard boundaries are essential, they should be of good quality brick and flint rather than fence panels, provision always being made for gaps to allow movement of small wildlife such as hedgehogs.
-See Figure 31.
+- 2.5.33.
+As appropriate to their scale, nature and location development proposals should include green rather than hard boundaries.
+The use of mixed species native hedging will be particularly supported. - 2.5.34.
+Where hard boundaries are essential, they should consist of good quality materials (such as brick and flint) and provide gaps to allow movement of small wildlife.85